zombar/hotnote/notes.md

 - if there are autocomplete results in the search / autocomplete window, other search results should hold off for a second or two (we can still be gathering the results in the background, just not displaying them)

 - document viewer experience bug: https\://github.com/zombar/hotnote.io/pull/32/

 - link handling

 - <br />

+- split app.js file up into library functions